clearlinux/clear-linux-documentation/source/ceph-deploy.rst

 to run the playbooks, a **monitor node**, a **metadata node** and three **storage nodes**.

-Install each component on its own server for best results; however, for testing purposes you can install the monitor, metadata and storage nodes on the same host.
+Install each component on its own server for best results; however, for testing purposes you can install the monitor, metadata, and storage nodes all on the same host.

 Prerequisites
 =============

-Ansible uses ssh to run commands on the remote servers.
+Ansible uses ``ssh`` to run commands on the remote servers.
 In order to do that, the servers must be configured to allow passwordless ssh connections from the root user.
 Follow these steps to configure your nodes.